ReFirmLabs/centrifuge-cli/README.rst

 Uploading Firmware
 ------------------
-Uploading firmware to centrifuge is quite simple.
+Uploading firmware to Binwalk Enterprise is quite simple.
 All you need to do is supply make/model/version and the file you want to upload:

 .. code-block:: bash